mrfylke/frammr-mqtt-validator/specifications/validators/nfc/nfc.md

 ## Card content dump

-In some cases after running a APDU process (see flow chart) the entire card content can be passed from devices.
+If device is configured as such the entire card content can be passed from devices (see flow chart).
 This will simplify the flow from the client perspective as it allows you to access content directly.
 See examples below for when `cardContent` is set.
+See topic `validators/configure` for configuration flag.

 This can also be used in cases where the smart card contains different type of travel rights and when there is a need to prioritize between them (e.g. NOD,